dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **4. SAG Data with XGBoost**

 Starting with the local testing results, a Jupyter Notebook was used to run Hypertuning for the XGBoost model.
-A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best restults.
+A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best results.

 The basic estimator was tested first based on successful local parameters and the results were consistent with SEB.
 After initial tests, the testing was moved quickly to SageMaker for Hypertuning.

-A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best restults.
+A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best results.
 The table below includes both local and the SageMaker results.
 The Sagemaker Hypertuning results were not as expected compare to the local results.
 An earlier run was consistent but I believe it was with a subset of the data.
 It's not clear at this point why the results didn't match local XGBoost results since the tests were run in an identical manor to the SEB data.
 This will require investigation in the future.